pecknigel/learning-resources/open-tasks.md

 Talk to Nigel if youâ€™re interested in getting involved.

+## Open Issues

+Check repos for open issues.
+There are various interesting tasks open to work on.
+Every repo has its issues linked from the learning initiatives page.

 ## School Admin

 Research and improve the [learning resources](resources) page.
 Work with Nigel to evaluate what should be added.